techandmedia/crud-react-next-app/README.md

 Added Protection in the backend to prevent unactivated user log in "Your Profile is not activated, please contact Admin!"
 1.

+#### Known Bugs and Fixed
+1. To use Ant Design Editable Table, make sure you have unique key in your data.
+Since I don't have key column, and I can't alias a column table name to "key", MySQL won't let me, instead I alias it with indx.
+And, you pass it through a rowKey props as indx.
+Find item.key or record.key and replace it with item.indx or record.indx